Dhaulagiri Base Camp Trek

 What's Included

-• Transfer from airport as per the itinerary.
+• Necessary airport transfer as per the itinerary.

-• Supporters staff, cook, and porters.
+• Supporters’ staff, cook and porters.

-• Transfer from Marpha to Jomsom by jeep.
+• Transfer Marpha to Jomsom by jeep.

-• Sightseeing tours and transfers as per the itinerary by AC vehicle.
+• Sightseeing tours and transfers as per the itinerary using A/C vehicle.

-• Entrance fees for monuments as per the itinerary.
+• Monumental entrance fees as per the itinerary.

-• Guide for sightseeing as per the itinerary.
+• Local English Speaking guide as per the itinerary.

-• Bottled water in the vehicle during the tour.
+• Water bottles in the vehicle throughout the tour.

-• All applicable taxes including service tax.
+• All currently applicable taxes including Service tax.

 Not Included

-• International flights.
+• International airfares.

-• Any personal expenses such as laundry charges, telephone calls, etc.
+• Any items of a personal nature such as laundry, telephone calls etc.

-• Any other item that has not been covered in the cost inclusions.
+• Any other items not mentioned in the cost inclusion section.

 • Personal insurance.